Greensboro Entrepreneurs: Your Guide to Financial Planning

 Do You Need a Business Plan to Start a Business in North Carolina?

 Small business entrepreneurs need a business plan before they launch their company in North Carolina.
 This type of plan will give your business a direction to follow, guiding your business’s growth and helping you meet challenges.
-A detailed business plan should include the following information:
+A detailed business and financial plan should include the following information:

 • The product or service your business plans to offer